thetizzo/git-cop/README.md

 Ensures commit body doesn't contain a link to an issue tracker.
 The exclude list defaults to GitHub Issue links but can be customized for any issue tracker.

-There are several reasons for exluding issue tracker links from commit bodies:
+There are several reasons for excluding issue tracker links from commit bodies:

 1. Not all issue trackers preserve issues (meaning they can be deleted).
 This makes make reading historic commits much harder to understand why the change was made when the link no longer works.